sdjrice/msgobs/README.md

 A JavaScript modification for the Canvas learning management system which adds the ability to message the observers of students on the Inbox and Gradebook pages.

 ## Donate
-If you or your institution has found MSGOBS useful over the years and you'd like to make a small contribution to its upkeep, you may an do so here: [Donate](https://www.paypal.com/donate?business=WUJDYC8N3G63S&currency_code=AUD)
+If you or your institution has found MSGOBS useful over the years and you'd like to make a small contribution to its upkeep, you may do so here: [Donate with Paypal](https://www.paypal.com/donate?business=WUJDYC8N3G63S&currency_code=AUD)

 ## Description
 Canvas has some excellent communications features, namely the ability to message students who have not submitted or scored above or below a particular grade in any assignment appearing in the Gradesbook by using the 'Message Students Who..' option.
 Unfortunately for K-12 institutions, there is no option to include observers (parents) in the recipients of these messages.